 At Dabur every individual is expected to treat his/her colleagues withrespect and dignity.
 This is enshrined in values and in the Code of Ethics & Conductof Dabur.

-The Company also has in place 'Prevention of Sexual HarassmentPolicy`.
+The Company also has in place Prevention of Sexual HarassmentPolicy`.
 This Anti-Sexual Harassment policy of the Company is in line with therequirements of The Sexual Harassment of Women at the Workplace (Prevention Prohibition& Redressal) Act 2013.
 All employees (permanent contractual temporary and trainees)are covered under this policy.

 The Company has complied with provisions relating to the constitutionof Internal Complaints Committee (ICC) under The Sexual Harassment of Women at Workplace(Prevention Prohibition and Redressal) Act 2013 to redress complaints received regardingsexual harassment.

-business practices at workplace without the fear of reprisal and helpin eliminating any kind of misconduct inthe system.
+The Direct Touch (Whistle-Blower & Protection Policy) policy alsoprovides a platform to all employees for reporting unethical business practices atworkplace without the fear of reprisal and help in eliminating any kind of misconduct inthe system.
 The policy also includes misconduct with respect to discrimination or sexualharassment.